department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 National Guard: Can also use "Guard."

 Native American direct loan (NADL): Don't capitalize "direct loan."
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 new claim: Define on first mention in body copy as "a claim for added benefits or other benefit requests related to an existing service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.